Skip to main content

 More critically, a hardware wallet is blind to the machine it connects to.
 It cannot detect the keylogger capturing your PIN, the clipboard malware swapping your destination address, or the screen capture software recording your seed phrase the moment it appears on screen.

-XColdPro requires no USB, Bluetooth, NFC, or wireless connectivity of any kind.
-It operates in a fully air-gapped environment and includes active threat neutralization that detects and eliminates keyloggers, clipboard hijackers, screen capture malware, and phishing attacks at the application level — in real time.
+XColdPro requires no USB, Bluetooth, NFC, or wireless connectivity.
+Run air-gapped, wired and wireless connection vectors are removed entirely.
+It also includes active threat neutralization that detects and eliminates keyloggers, clipboard hijackers, screen capture malware, and phishing attacks at the application level — in real time.

 The Physical Identification Problem